-The project consisted of new base material, lighting, pavement, electrical upgrades.
+Reconstruct Terminal Apron: This project consisted of new base material, lighting, pavement, electrical upgrades.
 Area was 800 x 500 feet.
-JTC performed the pavement evaluation, coring, concrete and materials testing - (sieves and proctors).
+JTC performed the pavement evaluation, coring, concrete and materials testing (sieves and proctors).

 Burlington International Airport - South Burlington, VT

-JTC was responsible for the quality assurance testing of subgrade and sub-base soils and aggregates, and the base and surface course of HMA.
-Project was under a requirement to be started in the fall and completed by year end 2013.
-JTC worked closely with engineering firm and contractor to maintain that the highest quality materials were being produced while under the time constraint fighting the elements of weather.
+Taxiway Bravo Reconstruction: JTC was responsible for the quality assurance testing of subgrade and sub-base soils and aggregates, and the base and surface course of HMA.
+This project was under a requirement to be started in the fall and completed by year end.
+JTC worked closely with the engineering firm and contractor, to maintain that the highest quality materials were being produced, while under time constraints and fighting the elements of weather.
 JTC reported all percent within limit and pay factor calculations and the project successfully achieved the deadline.

-Sept.-Dec.
-2013.
-JTC responsible for acceptance testing of P-152 and P-209 soils and aggregates, and P-501 1 ½” heavy duty concrete.
-JTC’s P-501 concrete experience was an asset aiding the engineer in decisions and the concrete contractor in the completion of quality control testing.
+Reconstruct Cargo Apron: JTC responsible for acceptance testing of P-152 and P-209 soils and aggregates, and P-501 1 ½” heavy duty concrete.
+Our concrete expertise was an asset, aiding the engineer in decisions and the concrete contractor in the completion of quality control testing.